romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

   }));
 }

-// will be used later in controller to validate parameters export const userSchema = modelToZod(UserModel);
+// will be used later validate parameters export const userSchema = modelToZod(UserModel);
 ```